World War II postal acronyms

 Terry Pratchett parodied this briefly in his Discworld novel Going Postal.
 His acronyms included L.A.N.C.R.E. and K.L.A.T.C.H.
 (Lancre and Klatch being two locations in the Discworld), although these were never officially expanded.

-A Dirty Pretty Things song is named "B.U.R.M.A." after the postal acronym and contains the line 'Be Upstairs Ready My Angel'.
+A Dirty Pretty Things song is named "B.U.R.M.A." after the country, Myanmar since 1989 or Burma who is named until 1989 and a postal acronym and contains the line 'Be Upstairs Ready My Angel'.